earthly/website/blog/_posts/2021-05-05-docker-networking.md

 sidebar:
   nav: "docker"
 ---
 Docker is the de facto model for building and running containers at scale in most enterprise organizations today.
 At a very high level, Docker is a combination of CLI and a daemon process that solves common software problems like installing, publishing, removing, and managing containers.
-It’s perfect for microservices, where you have many services handling a typical business functionality; Docker makes the packaging easier, enabling you to encapsulate those services in containers.
+It's perfect for microservices, where you have many services handling a typical business functionality; Docker makes the packaging easier, enabling you to encapsulate those services in containers.

-Once the application is inside a container, it’s easier to scale and even runs on different cloud platforms, like AWS, GCP, and Azure.
-In this article, let’s focus on the [networking aspect of Docker](https://docs.docker.com/network/).
+Once the application is inside a container, it's easier to scale and even runs on different cloud platforms, like AWS, GCP, and Azure.
+In this article, let's focus on the [networking aspect of Docker](https://docs.docker.com/network/).

 ## What Is a Docker Network?

 Networking is about communication among processes, and Docker's networking is no different.
 Docker networking is primarily used to establish communication between Docker containers and the outside world via the host machine where the Docker daemon is running.

 Docker supports different types of networks, each fit for certain use cases.
-We’ll be exploring the network drivers supported by Docker in general, along with some coding examples.
+We'll be exploring the network drivers supported by Docker in general, along with some coding examples.

 Docker networking differs from virtual machine (VM) or physical machine networking in a few ways:

 1. Virtual machines are more flexible in some ways as they can support configurations like [NAT and host networking](https://superuser.com/questions/227505/what-is-the-difference-between-nat-bridged-host-only-networking).
 Docker typically uses a bridge network, and while it can support host networking, that option is [only available on Linux](https://docs.docker.com/network/host/).
 2. When using Docker containers, network isolation is achieved using a network namespace, not an entirely separate networking stack.
-3. You can run hundreds of containers on a single-node Docker host, so it’s required that the host can support networking at this scale.
-VMs usually don’t run into these network limits as they typically run fewer processes per VM.
+3. You can run hundreds of containers on a single-node Docker host, so it's required that the host can support networking at this scale.
+VMs usually don't run into these network limits as they typically run fewer processes per VM.

 ## What Are Docker Network Drivers?

 Docker handles communication between containers by creating a default bridge network, so you often don't have to deal with networking and can instead focus on creating and running containers.
 This default bridge network works in most cases, but it's not the only option you have.

 Docker allows you to create three different types of network drivers out-of-the-box: bridge, host, and none.
-However, they may not fit every use case, so we’ll also explore user-defined networks such as overlay and macvlan.
+However, they may not fit every use case, so we'll also explore user-defined networks such as overlay and macvlan.
 Let's take a closer look at each one.

 ### The Bridge Driver